-LOW ENERGY AND ENERGY EFFICIENT DESIGN
+POLICY ERCOL6: RENEWABLE ENERGY, LOW ENERGY AND ENERGY EFFICIENT DESIGN

-- A. Proposals for new development, including the construction of new buildings and the redevelopment and refurbishment of existing building stock, must demonstrate how the design of buildings and site layouts minimise consumption of energy, water, minerals, materials and other natural resources in order to minimise its contribution to greenhouse gas emissions. - B. All developments will be required to demonstrate how they have been designed to incorporate measures to mitigate and adapt to climate change.
-The following measures shall be incorporated into development: - Wherever possible, new buildings shall be orientated to maximise the opportunities for both natural heating and ventilation, reducing exposure to wind and other elements and energy from solar installations on roofs; - ii.
+- A. Proposals for new development, including the construction of new buildings and the redevelopment and refurbishment of existing building stock, must demonstrate how the design of buildings and site layouts minimise consumption of energy, water, minerals, materials and other natural resources in order to achieve a sustainable approach to the design, construction and occupation of the development that minimises the impacts upon the environment. - B. All developments will be required to demonstrate how they have been designed to incorporate measures to mitigate and adapt to climate change.
+The following measures shall be incorporated into development: - Wherever possible, new buildings shall be orientated to maximise the opportunities for both natural heating and ventilation, reducing exposure to wind and other elements and taking advantage of energy from solar installations on roofs; - ii.
 Proposals involving both new and existing buildings shall demonstrate how they have been designed to maximise resistance and resilience to climate change for example by including measures such as solar shading, thermal mass, heating and ventilation of the building and appropriately coloured materials in areas exposed to direct sunlight, green and brown roofs, green walls, etc; - iii.
-Use of trees and other planting, where appropriate as part of a landscape scheme, to provide shading of amenity areas, buildings and streets and to help to connect habitat, designed with native plants that are carefully selected, managed and adaptable to meet the predicted changed climatic conditions. - iv. the design of a suitable SuDS-based drainage system, and where possible incorporate mitigation and resilience measures for any increases in flood risk that may occur due to climate change; and - v.
+Use of trees and other planting, where appropriate as part of a landscape scheme, to provide shading of amenity areas, buildings and streets and to help to connect habitat, designed with native plants that are carefully selected, managed and adaptable to meet the predicted changed climatic conditions. - iv.
+All development shall minimise surface water runoff to prevent off-site flooding through the design of a suitable SuDS-based drainage system, using nature-based solutions wherever possible to create opportunities for amenity and biodiversity enhancements, and where possible incorporating mitigation and resilience measures for any increases in flood risk that may occur due to climate change having regard to the SuDS Guide for Essex; and - v.
 Where possible and appropriate, residential development is encouraged to meet the highest standards of water efficiency (85 litres per person per day) through the inclusion of rainwater harvesting and greywater systems.
-Non-residential development of 1,000m2 gross floor area or more is encouraged to meet the BREEAM 'excellent' standard for water consumption. - C. Planning applications for residential development are encouraged to exceed the energy performance requirements in Braintree Local Plan Section 2 Policy LPP72 (Resource efficiency, energy generation and energy efficiency).
+Non-residential development of 500m gross floor area or more is encouraged to meet the BREEAM 'excellent' standard for water consumption.